oleg-shilo/cs-script.core/README.md

+Please not that this repository has ben moved to https://github.com/oleg-shilo/cs-script

+Post your questions and report issues there as this repository is effectively decomissioned.

+---

 # CS-Script.Core
 .NET Core port of CS-Script.
 Currently this repository is only for source code, release and issue management.
 The full wiki documentation can be found at https://github.com/oleg-shilo/cs-script.